Peacema1ker/Peacema1ker/README.md

 - 👋 Hi, I’m @Peacema1ker
 - 👀 I’m interested in coding and AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on websites and python related projects.
-- 📫 How to reach me ...

 <!---
 Peacema1ker/Peacema1ker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.